 Aims of cooperation with civil society

-One of the programme’s aims is to create and expand a pluralistic media landscape and in so doing to increase the recognition of and respect for diversity of opinion within society.
-There are various ways to do this, including by providing basic and further training for journalists, bloggers and other media actors and by conducting projects to improve media skills, for instance at schools and universities.
+The aim here is to create and expand a pluralistic media landscape and in so doing to increase the recognition of and respect for diversity of opinion within society.
+There are various ways to achieve this goal, including by providing basic and further training for journalists, bloggers and other media actors and by conducting projects to improve media skills, for instance at schools and universities.